QGNN: Value Function Factorisation with Graph Neural Networks: Experiments

 Our experiments also include hybrid models, which provide an ablation analysis over the main components in our architecture.
 These hybrid models are generated by replacing the QGNN model or mixer with the analagous component in QMIX.
 In the plot legends, hybrid architectures are described by the naming convention: Model:[model type]--Mixer:[mixer type].

 In our results, we report the ``maximum'' reward, battle won percentage, or correlation coefficient, which is calculated by taking the mean across all runs and the maximum across all timesteps.
+All experiments consist of a minimum of 10 runs.